 Step 5 – Smoking Your Chicken

 Let’s talk smoking time for your chicken and temperature for your smoker.
 I smoke my chicken at around 225 degrees for 4 to 5 hours.
-Towards the end of the smoking process, I always insert an internal thermometer to ensure the temperature of the chicken is 165 degrees for the breast and 175 degrees for the thigh.
+Towards the end of the smoking process, I always insert an internal thermometer to ensure the temperature of the chicken is 165 degrees.
 I insert the digital thermometer at about the 4th hour so I can see how much longer it has before reaching 165 degrees.
 Make sure to watch the actual smoker temperature and don’t let it go over 250 degrees.
 Slow and low my friends….you want to smoke this slow and low!

 Once you meat is done, you’re ready to remove the chicken from the smoker.
 Look at that gorgeous smoked chicken!